scala-js/scala-js-website/doc/tutorial/scalajs-vite-mill.md

 The `= js.native` is a Scala.js idiosyncrasy: we need a concrete value to satisfy the Scala typechecker.
 In an ideal world, it would not be required.

-We can now build the Scala.js project by opening a new console, and entering sbt:
+We can now build the Scala.js project by opening a new console, and running the following Mill command:

 {% highlight shell %}
-$ sbt
+$ mill -w livechart.fastLinkJS
 [...]
-sbt:livechart> ~fastLinkJS
+Watching for changes to 12 paths and 11 other values...
+(Enter to re-run, Ctrl-C to exit)
 {% endhighlight %}

 The `fastLinkJS` task produces the `.js` outputs from the Scala.js command.
-The `~` prefix instructs sbt to re-run that task every time a source file changes.
+The `-w` command line parameter instructs Mill to re-run that task every time a source file changes.

 There is one thing left to change: replace the hand-written JavaScript code with our Scala.js application.
-We use the `@scala-js/vite-plugin-scalajs` plugin to link Vite and Scala.js with minimal configuration.
+We use the `vite-plugin-scalajs-mill` plugin to link Vite and Scala.js with minimal configuration.
 We install it in the dev-dependencies with:

 {% highlight shell %}
-$ npm install -D @scala-js/vite-plugin-scalajs@1.0.0
+$ npm install -D vite-plugin-scalajs-mill@1.0.1
 {% endhighlight %}

 and instruct Vite to use it with the following configuration in a new file `vite.config.js`:

 {% highlight javascript %}
 import { defineConfig } from "vite";
-import scalaJSPlugin from "@scala-js/vite-plugin-scalajs";
+import scalaJSMillPlugin from "vite-plugin-scalajs-mill";

 export default defineConfig({
-  plugins: [scalaJSPlugin()],
+  plugins: [scalaJSMillPlugin({
+        moduleNames: "livechart"
+    })],
 });
 {% endhighlight %}